germuth/NematodeLearning/README.md

 # Using Neural Networks to learn the Neuromuscular activity of Caenorhabditis elegans locomotion
 Aaron Germuth & Alex Aravind

+To use this project, download the repo and open the various html files in a browser.

 <b>1 Introduction</b>

 <i>1.1 C. elegans and Locomotion</i>